e621ng/dtext_rb/README.md

 ## Releasing a new version for usage in e621

-Commit the changes to `dtext.rl` and the resuling changes in `dtext.c`.
-Bump the version number in `dtext_rb.gemspec` and `VERSION`.
+Commit the changes to `dtext.cpp.rl` and the resuling changes in `dtext.cpp`.
+Bump the version number in `lib/dtext/version.rb`.
 After that is all done you can `bundle lock` in the e6 repository.
 It should pick up on the increased version.

 To test these changes locally commit them and update the `Gemfile`s dtext entry.
 Specifying the commit hash allows you to rebuild the container without having to also increment the version number every time.
 Don't forget to `bundle lock` before rebuilding.
 `gem "dtext_rb", git: "https://github.com/YOUR_FORK/dtext_rb.git", ref: "YOUR_COMMIT_HASH"`